OdetteThurlbourn/guessingGame/README.md

 8. If after 3 more tries you cannot guess the number the game will spill out yet another hint.
 9. If you do guess the correct number a message of congratulations will appear.
 10. The game will then prompt you to either play again or end the game using the 'y' for yes and 'n' for no. Press enter to confirm.
-11. Te game will restart if you slected 'y' or end with a goodbye message if you slected 'n'.
+11. The game will restart if you selected 'y' or end with a goodbye message if you slected 'n'.
+12. If the user would enter the numbers in the wromg order, for example: a 10 for minimum and a 5 for maximum, the game will tell display the following message: **"You really need to know what minimum and maximum means, just to help you I am going to swap the numbers around in order to have a game today and not next week!"**
+13. The game will then swap the numbers around and the game will commence.

 ## Built with
 ______________________________